 Higgins Gundog Certification (HGD)

 The Higgins Gundog Partnership Certification is for those dogs and handlers that have demonstrated the above skills and wish to go on to earn their Higgins Gundog Certification (HGD).
 All dogs and handlers must have earned their Canine Partnership Certification and their Novice Gundog Partnership Certification as prerequisites for this next level.
 Unlike conventionally trained dogs, a dog that has earned this title, chooses to cooperate and understands that he needs the handler (shooter) in order to be successful.
-He demonstrates the highest levels of trust in the handler and, using his own free will, manages his birds with care and thoughtfulness.
-He consistently displays all of his natural drive, focus, intensity and steadiness while hunting and managing his birds.
-All dogs have been extensively tested under real hunting conditions and have earned the coveted title of Higgins Gundogs (HGD).
+He demonstrates a high level of trust in the handler and, using his own free will, manages his birds with care and thoughtfulness.
+He displays all of his natural drive, focus, intensity and steadiness while hunting and managing his birds.
+All dogs have been tested under realistic hunting conditions and have earned the coveted title of Higgins Gundogs (HGD).
 Additional skills and abilities required to reach this level of excellence include:

 - Bird Management (stalking, pointing, setting, etc.)